eiriklied/commitboards/README.md

 ## Todos

-- add automatic updating (check if response sais update.
-If so, run the install command with curl)
 - write tests for install scripts (guessing full on integration tests is the only way to test this)
 - write tests for posting new commits to a board
 - Add summary for boards: